 Piaget is the architect of the environment; Vygotsky is the architect of the interaction.

-When you plan a unit, you're thinking like Piaget: What sequence of experiences will help pupils build understanding from concrete to abstract?
+When you plan a unit, you're thinking like Piaget: What sequence of experiences will help learners build understanding from concrete to abstract?
 What misconceptions might they hold, and how can I design tasks to create productive cognitive conflict?

 When you deliver a lesson, you're thinking like Vygotsky: How can I model this skill?
 Where should I release responsibility?
 What questions will push thinking into the zone of proximal development?
 When should I remove scaffolding?

-The pupils in your classroom aren't Piagetian or Vygotskian.
+The learners in your classroom aren't Piagetian or Vygotskian.
 They're both.
 They need environments that provoke and challenge them (Piaget) and adults who model, guide, and gradually release responsibility (Vygotsky).
 When you get this balance right, and you don't have to get it perfect every lesson, learning accelerates.
 Independence grows.
 Resilience deepens.

 That's not psychological theory.
 That's pedagogy in action.